akajuvonen/akajuvonen.github.io/_posts/2017-12-22-vanishing-gradient.md

 Looks like it has the *maximum* value of 0.25, often being much smaller than that.
 Now imagine a deep neural network with many layers: what is going to happen?
-Enter the [vanishing gradient problem][vanishinggrad].
+Thus, we end up with the [vanishing gradient problem][vanishinggrad].
 The gradient is always less than zero, so it keeps getting smaller and smaller exponentially layer by layer (or, it begins to vanish).
 This means that the *first layers train very slowly*.
 In practice, this means that our network becomes pretty much useless.

 It's also possible for the gradient to *increase* exponentially with very high gradient values.
 This is called *exploding gradient*.